enonic/app-corporate-theme/README.md

 **Partner**: This part has a setting for title and short introduction about this section.
 You are allowed to select or upload up to 4 images/ logos of partners.

-**Portfolio - List all**: Portfolio part is used in Portfolio page and shows the list of all portfolios content that already have been created.
-There is no setting for this part.
+**Portfolio - List all**: Portfolio part is used in Portfolio page and shows the list of all portfolios content that's already been created.
+There are no setting for this part.

 **Portfolio - List selected**:  This part shows a list of selected portfolios in front page.
 A title and introduction can be added to part setting as well.